-Segezha Group is Russia's largest vertically integrated forest holding, with a full cycle of logging and advanced wood processing.
-It has a global presence and a diversified product portfolio.
-The Group comprises forest, wood processing and pulp & paper assets in Russia and Europe.
-Its production facilities are located in eight countries and six regions of Russia.
-Segezha's products are available in 88 countries.
-Its enterprises employ 13 thousand people.
+Segezha Group is one of Russia’s leading vertically integrated timber industry holding companies.
+With operations spanning the full cycle from logging to value-added wood fibre processing, Segezha Group has a global presence and a diversified product portfolio.
+The Group comprises forestry, woodworking and pulp and paper operations in Russia and Europe.
+Segezha’s assets are located in eight countries and six regions of Russia.
+Segezha Group products are regularly sold in 88 countries worldwide, and its enterprises employ 13 thousand people.

 Segezha’s business includes four main subdivisions: Paper and Packaging, Wood Processing, Plywood and Wood Resources.